Do you feel good about the current state of your personal finances or are you dealing with financial stress?

 At this point in my life I fit into the group of the 27% of people that are very worried about their finances.

-The last 3 years have been very difficult in regard to my financial life and I have noticed that it has caused a ripple effect in the rest of my life.
+The last few years have been very difficult in regard to my financial life and I have noticed that it has caused a ripple effect in the rest of my life.

 By that I mean that my self-worth and self-esteem have diminished to the point where some days I feel lost and useless.
 But I am always looking for ways to deal with this stress and to make my life better as I dig my way out of this mess, and I wanted to share some things that have helped me get through the last few years.

-If you too are worried about your finances here are some ways to deal with financial stress.
+If you too are worried about your finances here are nine smart ways that will help you in dealing with financial stress.

 Keep your finger on the pulse of your cash flow.